Deltares/imod-python/README.rst

 .. code-block:: python

+  # First add the packages to the simulation.
+NOTE: To get a functional model,
+  # more packages are needed than these two.
   simulation = imod.mf6.Modflow6Simulation("example")
   simulation["gwf"] = imod.mf6.GroundwaterFlowModel()
   simulation["gwf"]["dis"] = dis_pkg
   simulation["gwf"]["wel"] = wel_pkg

+  # Create a time discretization based on the times assigned to the packages.
+  # Specify the end time of the simulation as one of the additional_times
   simulation.create_time_discretization(additional_times=["2000-01-07"])

   # Note that timesteps in well package are also inserted in the time
   # discretization
   print(simulation["time_discretization"].dataset)